rednaw/site/README.md

 - **resources** All resources (pdfs) go here
 - **_include/contact.md** contact information

+The other files and directories are mostly technical.
+These only need to be changed if the structure of the site itself needs to be changed.
+Things like changing the layout, navigation, style or adding a new page or subsite.

 Regular (non-structural) changes are done in three steps:
 1. **Make changes** by editing content and/or adding resources.